1vanz/1vanz.github.io/_pages/about.md

   - /about.html
 ---
 # About this website
 This is a website Ivan built for Xiaoyuan.
-Hope you woul like it.
+Hope you would like it.
 This was inspired by Zhengyu and Yating who were talking about personal website when they were trying to get a job.
 Also Xiaoyuan has wrote a program in python as a gift while I thought it would be a great idea that I did the same.
 Therefore, this website is built.

 Most of the content here can be edited by Markdown and it is Jupyter compatible.